ethereum/web3.py/docs/internals.rst

 put in the deque by another call looking for another response type) and calling ``recv()`` on the websocket connection to see if the response is yet to be received.
-With each iteration on this iterator, if the ``deque`` is non-empty, it will yield messages from the ``deque`` as FIFO order until the deque is empty before receiving any new messages from the websocket connection, guaranteeing the messages are yielded in the order they were received.
+With each iteration on this iterator, if the ``deque`` is non-empty, it will yield messages from the ``queue`` as FIFO order until the deque is empty before receiving any new messages from the websocket connection, guaranteeing the messages are yielded in the order they were received.